Toyota Yaris (XP210): Japan

-The Japanese market Yaris was launched in 10 February 2020.
+The Japanese market Yaris was launched on 10 February 2020.
 It marked the debut of the Yaris nameplate in the market, as its predecessors were badged as Vitz.
 The rebrand was attributed to a sharp drop in sales, and as an effort to expand its middle-aged customer base.
 The other reasons of the name change is its WRC popularity and the unification of Toyota sales network in Japan.
 Prior to this generation, the Vitz was an exclusive model of the Netz Store dealerships, while the newer Yaris is positioned as a widely available compact car since the unification of Japanese dealership line-up in May 2020.

 The Japanese-built XP210 series Yaris retained the 1695 mm width of the previous generation Vitz in order to stay in the "compact car" classification of Japanese government dimension regulations.
 Three powertrain options are offered, ranging from the base 1.0-litre petrol, 1.5-litre petrol and 1.5-litre petrol hybrid engines.
 Four-wheel drive is available as an option for 1.5-litre models, with the hybrid version received an "E-Four" electric four-wheel drive system.
 6-speed manual transmission is only available for the 1.5-litre conventional petrol engine.
 Trim levels offered are X "B package", X, G, and Z.

 Since February 2023, a modified version of the XP210 series Yaris is sold by Mitsuoka as the Mitsuoka Viewt Story, which is a fourth-generation Viewt.
 It replaced the previous Nissan March-based Viewt.
 Like its previous iterations, its design was inspired by the Jaguar Mark 2.

 The facelifted Japanese market Yaris was released on 17 January 2024 with redesigned grille.

 The special edition Yaris Z "Urbano" was released in early 2025.
 Like the regular Z grade, the Urbano is offered with either 1.5-litre gasoline or hybrid with the choice of front-wheel drive or all-wheel drive.
 The Z "Urbano" comes with all black color of front and rear emblems, roof, door handles, side window molding, and roof spoiler.
 It also has Urbano fender emblem and gloss black 16-inch alloy wheels.
 Other special features are "Urbano" logo projection illumination, as well as "Urbano" steering wheel emblem, floor mats, and scuff plates.

+Accessories packages from GR-Parts are also available.

+The Japanese market Yaris got a minor change when the Yaris Z "Urbano" with manual transmission was released on 2 March 2026.